 In the next window, you can give your virtual machine a name.
 Then click finish to begin installing OS to your virtual machine.

-Here’s a screenshot of ubuntu virtual machine running in virt-manager window.
+Here’s a screenshot of the Ubuntu virtual machine running in

-Congratulation’s!
+Congratulations!
 You have successfully installed KVM.
 Thanks for using this tutorial for installing KVM and Create Virtual Machines on Ubuntu 16.04 LTS (Xenial Xerus) system.
-For additional help or useful information, we recommend you to check the official KVM web site.
+For additional help or useful information, we recommend you check the official KVM website.